shikhir-arora/karma-simple/README.md

 ```

-- Change directories to `karma-simple` and once there, run `npm install -g` to install the packages needed.
+- Change directories to `karma-simple` and once there, run `npm install` to install the packages needed.

 - Continue below as normal to edit `config.json`